zacnomore/por2lio/writing/building-on-types.md

 title: Extending pre-existing types in TypeScript
 ---

-_If you're in Angular reactive or template forms are a much better option.
+_Note - If you're in Angular reactive or template forms are a much better option.
 This is just an exploration of typescript._

 It can be quite tempting to modify a class or interface when implementing new features.
 I first noticed this habit when I was mapping some objects that I found to have a lot extraneous data.
 I went looking to see if I could pare it down at all, maybe making my life a little easier.
 Nearly every property on this object was deeply nested and looked unrelated to the rest.
 There was no pivotal moment though that made this object bloated, I could see they were added one at a time by different authors.
 It made sense, each developer felt it was not the time to refactor and _surely_ someone after them would.